aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/1-guardDuty-protection-for-eks/eks-runtime/generate-sample-findings-in-console/index.en.md

 ---
-title : "Generating sample findings through the GuardDuty console or API" weight : 22
+title: "Generating sample findings through the GuardDuty console or API"
+weight: 22
 ---

 Choose an access method to learn how to generate sample findings through that method.

 :::::tabs{variant="container"}